Daniyal1Hazari/HA-Nginx-Deployment-CI-CD-Terraform/README.md

 # my-repository
-This repo contains the code for the nginx application to be deployed.
+This repo contains the application deployment code, terraform script and Jenkinsfile script.